makerdao/mips/MIP57/MIP57.md

 The RWA committee will consist of individual members that are ratified by the MKR holders and each member may cast one vote when internally processing recommendations.
 Any member may bring a vote to the floor of the committee.
 A quorum of 66.1% or more of the membership must be present in a committee meeting in order for the outcome of a vote to be considered valid and a pass threshold of 50.1% will be required for a vote to be considered passed.
 A stalemate will proceed to an on-chain poll in the following monthly cycle and have the normal rules of a poll applied to it.
 The committee will meet, at a minimum, once per month and will coordinate this timing internally.
 The committee will limit its scope to making recommendations to the MKR holders in the following areas:

-1. Structural requirements for Real World Assets in MakerDAO.
+1. Structural requirements for Real-World Assets in MakerDAO.
 E.g., recommending the use of an independent administrator/director in an SPV

-2. Geopolitical implications of Real World Assets in MakerDAO.
+2. Geopolitical implications of Real-World Assets in MakerDAO.
 E.g., recommending maximum jurisdictional exposure and jurisdiction-specific policies

-3. Business strategy of Real World Assets in MakerDAO.
+3. Business strategy of Real-World Assets in MakerDAO.
 E.g., recommending a global minimum stability fee on RWA in order to provide a buffer for an increasing DSR

 ### MIP57c1: MIP57 Committee Member List